 - Clean door handles frequently inside and outside of the salon (every 30 minutes).

 - Wipe down door windows frequently inside and outside (every 30 minutes).

-- Salons must provide a hand sanitizer dispenser inside front door.
+- Salons and schools must provide a hand sanitizer dispenser inside front door.

 - Wipe down signage on walls once daily.